 As you can imagine, this draws in BIG crowds.
 We’re talking 10,000+ people, but what an amazing experience!

 There are no tickets or costs involved to attend but I do think they appreciate donations in order to continue the event for the future.

 Places To Eat In Stonehaven

 I have no doubt that we will write about these in future posts but let’s start with the most popular.
-As you can see, both are queuing out the door which is always a good sign in my eyes.

 Those of us in Aberdeen (and I’m sure from other places) will take a day trip to Stonehaven specifically to visit some of these.